 If you want to discuss things in advance then send details of your work (synopsis or description) and a sample to: email@example.com

 I'll reply as soon as possible, and if I am available to do editorial work I'll read the first five pages and give you some feedback for free, so you can see the kind of things I spot and whether my editorial work will be useful to you.
 We can take it from there if you'd like me to work on your full manuscript.

 If you prefer to just dive straight in, then decide which service you want, work out how much the editing will be (basic rate x how many thousands of words).
 If unsure, just email me!

 As a fellow practitioner, I know the work involved with editing or rewriting a novel, and even restructuring to enhance the story and themes.
 My own work goes through this process several times, so I am fully versed with the combined pain and pleasure involved.

 I've helped a number of authors improve their work (see testimonials below), and done appraisals of manuscripts for small publishers and independent authors.
 I've been a member of the Society for Editors and Proofreaders, and undertaken one of the Publishing Training Centre courses.
 My bookshelf is crammed with style guides, dictionaries, books on writing and copy-editing, Hart's Rules etc. Yes, I really do read all this stuff for pleasure!
-I'm an active member of professional organisations such as the Horror Writers Association and the Alliance of Independent Authors.
+I'm also involved with professional organisations such as the Horror Writers Association and the Alliance of Independent Authors.
 I have also judged writing competitions such as the BBC’s 500 Words, and chaired a jury in the Bram Stoker Awards.
 In recent years I have done creative writing teaching and one-to-one fiction support, for example as part of the High Street Multiverse project in Dumfries, or my WRITE! sessions.